natural-mess/Deep-Learning-Specialization/C2-ImprovingDeepNeuralNetworks/Week2/Notes/README.md

 Of course, this process initialize the $v_{dW}$ equals 0.
 Note that this is a matrix of zeroes with the same dimension as dW, which has the same dimension as W.

-v_{db}$ is also initialized to a vector of zeroes.
+$v_{db}$ is also initialized to a vector of zeroes.
 So, the same dimension as db, which in turn has same dimension as b.

 Finally, I just want to mention that if you read the literature on gradient descent with momentum often you see it with this $1 - \beta$ term omitted.
 So you end up with $v_{dW}=\beta v_{dW} + dW$.